roadwarriorslive/Pipulate/README.rst

 :Author: `Mike Levin, HitTail Inventor & SEO in New York City <http://mikelev.in>`_

+- Are you already drinking the Google Koolaid with Analytics, GSC and GDocs?
+- Are you still paying for Google Sheet automation with expensive plug-ins?
+- Do you feel there's some sort of missing "glue" to hold it all together?
+- Would you like that glue to be a big old can of old's kool career yumminess?

 There's a reason spreadsheets remain as popular as they do in the face of more capable databases and reporting systems.
 Spreadsheets are designed for humans— you don't need a developer for every little thing.
 You can use ledgers in many